-Prerequisite: Acceptance to Radiologic Technology Program
+Prerequisite: Acceptance to Radiologic Technology Program This course is a study of the technological developments behind

 This course is a study of the technological developments behind computed tomography, an overview of scanner components, terminology, data acquisition, digital imaging, image reconstruction, display and manipulations.
 Current applications will be explored, including patient screening, contract utilization and administration, contract reactions and treatment, pediatrics, conscious sedation and monitoring, and radiation protection.